davidnwright/making-humanities-matter-contrib/maker-or-assasin-revisions.md

 The reference to Benajmin's aura Not meant to invoke a conversation about Benjamin and the resonance of is theories or a conversation about reproducabililty and its effect on art--ground well covered.
 Instead, I want to focus the docussion on the universe of Thingverse and the free exchange of objects and one particular example of the World Trade Center.
 In so doing, I hope to argue that the aura of even the tricnket, not just the work of art is losing some resonance and may be acting as a trigger for further issues such as... (copy from what you have)

 Taking this filament linking the completed object to the politics of its revival into account then, it seems reasonable to suggest that working with 3D printers to revive erased spaces for cultural critique is fabricating more than merely objects for scrutiny.
-What 3D printing does is fabricate new cultural cross-references embedded in the tactility of the object it revives, reproduces, or oddly, erases even further—making stone into plastic.
+What the social dynamics and cultures springing up around fabrication technologies do is fabricate new ephemera embedded in the tactility of the object it revives, reproduces, or oddly, erases even further—making stone into plastic.